Shifts: A Dataset of Real Distributional Shift Across Multiple Large-Scale Tasks: Assessment Metrics

+As discussed in \Cref{sec:metrics}, in this work we consider robustness and uncertainty estimation to be two equally important factors in assessing the reliability of a model.
+We assume that as the degree of distributional shift increases, so should a model's errors; in other words, a model's uncertainty estimates should be correlated with the degree of its error.
+This informs our choice of assessment metrics, which must \emph{jointly} assess robustness and uncertainty estimation.

-Our approach to jointly assess robustness and uncertainty are \emph{error-retention curves}~\cite{malinin-thesis,deepensemble2017}, which depict the error over a dataset as a model's predictions are replaced by ground-truth labels in order of decreasing uncertainty.
-This represents a a hybrid human-AI scenario, where a model can consult an oracle (human) for assistance in difficult situations.
-The area under this curve can be decreased either by making the model better, such that it has lower overall error, or by providing better estimates of uncertainty, such that more errorful predictions are rejected earlier.
-Thus, the area under the retention curve (R-AUC) is a metric for jointly assessing robustness to distributional shift and the quality of the uncertainty estimates.
-However, it is important that the dataset in question contains both a 'matched' subset and a distributionally shifted subset.
+One standard approach to jointly assess robustness and uncertainty are \emph{error-retention curves}~\cite{malinin-thesis,deepensemble2017}, which plot a model's mean error over a dataset, as measured using a metric such as error-rate, MSE, eGLEU, cNLL, etc., with respect to the fraction of the dataset for which the model's predictions are used.
+These retention curves are traced by replacing a model's predictions with ground-truth labels obtained from an oracle in order of decreasing uncertainty, thereby decreasing error.
+Ideally, a model's uncertainty is correlated with its error, and therefore the most errorful predictions would be replaced first, which would yield the greatest reduction in mean error as more predictions are replaced.
+This represents a hybrid human-AI scenario, where a model can consult an oracle (human) for assistance in difficult situations and obtain from the oracle a perfect prediction on those examples.

+The area under the retention curve (R-AUC) is a metric for jointly assessing robustness to distributional shift and the quality of the uncertainty estimates.
+R-AUC can be reduced either by improving the predictions of the model, such that it has lower overall error at any given retention rate, or by providing estimates of uncertainty which better correlate with error, such that the most incorrect predictions are rejected first.
+It is important that the dataset in question contains both a subset ``matched'' to the training data, and a distributionally shifted subset.
 Figure~\ref{fig:example_retention_curves} provides example retention curves for the three tasks of the Shifts Dataset.
-In addition to the uncertainty-based ranking, we included curves which represent `random' ranking, where uncertainty estimates are entirely non-informative, and 'optimal' ranking, where uncertainty estimates perfectly correlate with error.
-These represent the lower and upper bounds on reducing area under the curve via uncertainty estimates.
+In each figure, in addition to the uncertainty-based ranking, we included curves which represent ``random'' ranking, where uncertainty estimates are entirely non-informative, and ``optimal'' ranking, where uncertainty estimates perfectly correlate with error.
+These represent the lower and upper bounds on R-AUC performance as a function of uncertainty quality.